CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 Several materials have labels, which helps the Citrine Platform understand the relationships between materials.
 We have also measured the sugar fraction for some of the materials, and we know the price per kilogram of each material.

-.. note:: An ingredient (a material used in a process) can have different labels when used in different mixtures.
+.. note:: An ingredient (a material used in a process) can have different labels when used in different contexts.
+    A label describes how a material is used or the role it plays, not the material itself.
     But to keep this example simple, we assume that a given ingredient always has all of the labels below whenever it is used.